olls/maze-interpreter-v2/README.md

 Behavior
 --------

+The specification on the Esolangs wiki is a bit ambiguous in places, so I have had to make some assumptions:

-The program currently generates an error and exits if two cars are in the same cell, this can be easily changed, but it is not clear from the wiki what is meant to happen.
+ - The program currently generates an error and exits if two cars are in the same cell, this can be easily changed, but it is not clear from the wiki what is meant to happen.

-The cars will attempt to move in the direction they were last travelling in first.
+ - The cars will attempt to move in the direction they were last travelling in first.
 The opposite direction to the direction they were last travelling in is always tried last.
 Otherwise directions are tried in this order: U, R, D, L.
+ - Many start positions are allowed in the map, this is disallowed in the specification, but I included it because it allows more freedom in creating programs.
+Although it can be fun to make programs just one start as well.